books

 -Flaking Good Concrete.

-Concrete, now so much used in forming the foundations of buildings of every description, and even the walls themselves, is a mixture of cement and sand, gravel, broken stones, brick rubbish, or ...
+Concrete, now so much used in forming the foundations of buildings of every description, and even the walls themselves, is a mixture of cement and sand, gravel, ...

 -Quantities of Cement Used.

-When made into stucco for covering a wall, the following table will show the ex tent of surface that a bushel of cement may be made to cover when used pure or with various proportions of sand, and ...
+When made into stucco for covering a wall, the following table will show the ex tent of surface that a bushel of cement may be made to cover when used pure or ...

 -Bricklaying